 Review summary: Canon 1D X Mark II vs Sony A7R III

-So what is the bottom line?
-Is the Canon 1D X Mark II better than the Sony A7R III or vice versa?
+So how do things add up?
+Which of the two cameras – the Canon 1D X Mark II or the Sony A7R III – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better video: Provides higher movie framerates (4K/60p versus 4K/30p).

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.